kennyyu/flags/README.md

 ## Manual Library Install

+If you would rather include the jar manually, first clone the this repository:

+    $ git clone git://github.com/kennyyu/flags.git

-If you would rather include the jar manually, first build the maven package with all of the necessary dependencies:
+Next, build the maven package with all of the necessary dependencies:

     $ cd flags
     flags$ mvn assembly:single